 2).
 Press the Esc key and click on Settings.

 3).
 Click on Video.
 Now, in display mode, do select “Windowed” and then click on Apply.

 4).
-Once the game switched to Windowed mode, select “Fullscreen” mode and then click on Apply.
+Once the game switches to Windowed mode, select “Fullscreen” mode and then click on Apply.